MBA in Computer Science

 You will be eligible for federal financial aid as a graduate student.
 Complete the Free Application for Federal Student Aid (FAFSA) to see what you are eligible for.
 Email our graduate financial aid counselor or call 608-796-3900 with any questions.

-Master's in School Counseling Courses
+Master of Science in School Counseling Courses

 Our school counselor degree curriculum focuses on professional identity, social and cultural diversity, human growth and development, and evidence-based counseling, prevention, and intervention skills.
 You will gain the knowledge, skills, and professional disposition necessary to become an effective K–12 school counselor.